 These questions may help to frame the discussions:

 - How might we use our estate to establish a sense of community and promote collaboration?

 - How can we overcome some of the inequalities in our working practices?

 - How can we equip colleagues and students with the tools to work in ways that balance their own preferences with the requirements of the University?

 We also understand that to move from blank slate options to actions, guidance on what is possible including space usage, configuration options, and technology, would be useful.

 In the sections below you will find resources to prepare for New Ways of Working, including space and technology guidance, case studies, and illustrations.

 Technology to support new ways of working

-Information Services End User Computing Team offer a consultation service for anyone considering the adoption of new IT provision and welcome you to contact them to discuss any aspect of the change.
+Information Services End User Computing Team also offer a consultation service for anyone considering the adoption of new IT provision and welcome you to contact them to discuss any aspect of the change.

-These resources are to support you in planning for new ways of working and is not intended as the sole information resource available – please remember End User Computing colleagues are happy to discuss any aspect of your transition, and any impact this might have on your IT before you make any decisions.
+These resources are to support you in planning for new ways of working and is not intended as the sole information resource available – End User Computing colleagues are happy to discuss any aspect of your transition, and any impact this might have on your IT before you make any decisions.